spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/supported-extension-scenarios/plugins-registration.md

 ### Plugins in an associative array

-Manifests fully support multiple plugins registration in associative array.
-As a key you can use:
+Manifests fully support multiple plugins registration in an associative array.
+As a key, you can use:

 * string
 * constant